 To use up a full gigabyte of data, you’ll need to listen to around eight to nine hours of Apple Music at its highest-quality playback option.
 If you’re on a smaller data plan, or a frequent music streamer, you may prefer to save your gigabytes by going with Telstra’s data-free streaming deal; however, keep in mind that only music is exempt from data charges, and Telstra will take additional content (such as video streaming or album art) from your monthly full-speed data inclusions.

 Of course, now that Telstra has eliminated excess data charges on all mobile plans (by offering unlimited extra data, capped at 1.5Mbps), this isn’t likely to be an issue for most customers.
 If you’re looking for extra incentive to go with Telstra, the telco also offers data-free AFL, AFLW, NRL, Netball, and Hyundai A-League streaming, plus free Telstra Air WiFi.

 In comparison, Optus’ latest offer gives you up to a full year of free access to an individual Apple Music membership, valued at $11.99 per month.
 Sign up for a whole 12 months, and that’s just under $144 of value for free.

 If you’re looking to jump on a plan with a large data inclusion – such as Optus’ 200GB options – you’re unlikely to miss any data you do use for Apple Music.
-Optus mobile plans also include extra perks such as Optus Sport for 24/7 football coverage, the National Geographic app, and included international talk and text and overseas roaming on selected plans.
+Optus mobile plans also include extra perks such as Optus Sport for 24/7 football coverage, and included international talk and text and overseas roaming on selected plans.